-- 9.12 Foxton has an uninterrupted, off-road, segregated pedestrian/cycle route that connects it north through Harston to the outskirts of Cambridge and the Addenbrooke's Biomedical Campus, and south towards Melbourn.
-This may be improved if the GCP proposals for the Melbourne Greenway are implemented. - 9.13 Cross-country public footpaths connect Foxton to Shepreth, Newton and Fowlmere (Figure 24), but there is no off-road cycle connectivity with neighbouring villages. - 9.14 Foxton is served by a commercially operated bus service but the route along Station Road, High Street and Shepreth Road does not enable easy access to those living in the eastern side of the village.
+9.12 Foxton has an uninterrupted, off-road, segregated pedestrian/cycle route that connects it north through Harston to the outskirts of Cambridge and the Addenbrooke's Biomedical Campus, and south towards Melbourn.
+This will be improved when the Melbourn Greenway is implemented.

+9.13 Cross-country public footpaths connect Foxton to Shepreth, Newton and Fowlmere (Figure 24), but there is no off-road cycle connectivity with neighbouring villages.

+9.14 Foxton is served by a commercially operated bus service but the route along Station Road, High Street and Shepreth Road does not enable easy access to those living in the eastern side of the village.
 The poor provision of bus services was highlighted in the 2017 community engagement exercise.
 The 2018 consultation responses indicated that very few people use the bus regularly, with around 70% of respondents never using the bus (Figure 9).
 The bus service became more reliable, user-friendly and comfortable in 2018 when the 26 bus was replaced by route A of the guided bus.
+Local people could then take the bus directly to hospitals and biomedical campus and beyond.
+In 2021, bus routing was changed again, with a new hourly 915 service linking Foxton with central Cambridge, via the Trumpington P&R site, to allow passengers to change onto route A to the hospitals and station.

-Local people can now take the bus directly to Addenbrooke's and Royal Papworth Hospitals/Biomedical Campus, the station, central Cambridge and beyond. - 9.15 Foxton is located on the main railway line between London and Cambridge, with stopping services increased to every 30 minutes in 2018.
-About 15% of consultation respondents used the train every week, with fewer than 25% never taking the train (Figure 9). - 9.16 Local Plan Policy T1/2 Planning for Sustainable Travel covers many of the local aspirations to ensure provision for sustainable transport in any future developments in Foxton but the wording is generic whereas Policy FOX/18 provides local context.
+9.15 Foxton is located on the main railway line between London and Cambridge, with stopping services increased to every 30 minutes in 2018.
+About 15% of consultation respondents used the train every week, with fewer than 25% never taking the train (Figure 9).

+9.16 Local Plan Policy T1/2 Planning for Sustainable Travel covers many of the local aspirations to ensure provision for sustainable transport in any future developments in Foxton but the wording is generic whereas Policy FOX/18 provides local context.
 Policy TI/8 Infrastructure and New Development in the Local Plan covers the need to ensure that when new developments come forward, opportunities will be sought to improve the network of footpaths and cycle links and infrastructure through additional provision and/or upgrading existing pavements/paths.
 To achieve this, financial contributions may be sought via S106 agreements/Community Infrastructure Levy.